MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P12-Adding-Effects/content.md

 Adding sound effects is quite straight forward in SpriteKit, you can make use of the `playSoundFileNamed` *SKAction* to play sounds.

-Download the [SFX Starter Kit](../SFX.zip) we added for you.
+Download the [SFX Pack](../SFX.zip) we created for you.
 Once the download is complete, unpack the folder and add to the project.

 > [action]